-Secondary school admission appeals
+School admission appeals

 If you are not offered a place for your child at your preferred school you have the right of appeal under the School Standards & Framework Act 1998.

-Appeals can only be held when a school is full, having reached its published admissions number (PAN).
-A successful appeal means that the school will be required to take the pupil over its admissions number.
-Only appeals with exceptional circumstances are ever successful.
+Appeals can only be held when a school is full, having reached its published admission number.
+Places are not reserved for appeals – a successful appeal means that the school will be required to take the pupil over its admission number.

 Current appeal procedures

 The conduct of an Appeals Panel is governed by the Department for Education School Admissions Appeals Code of Practice.
 The following is a summary of current procedures: